Saturday, August 1, 2026

 nine years is perhaps less imminent or maybe not

-because who know how the divine mind goes?
+because who knows how the divine mind goes?

 I try not to read too much into the early blooming